omrfrkcpr/cookease-app/README.md

 - 🥇 As a user, I want to be able to login to access certain features of the app, such as viewing recipe details.
 - 🥈 As a user, I want to be redirected to the recipe details page after successfully logging in if I was previously trying to access a specific recipe.

-  Task-1 = Implement user authentication using a backend service or authentication provider.
+  <strong>Task-1 =</strong> Implement user authentication using a backend service or authentication provider.<br>
   Task-2 = Design and implement the login page using styled-components.
-Ensure it has a user-friendly interface with proper input fields and buttons.
+Ensure it has a user-friendly interface with proper input fields and buttons.<br>
   Task-3 = Redirect users to the recipe details page after successful login if applicable.

 6️⃣ **Handle Page Not Found:**